 In 1990 and 1991, Dr. Simon served as the resident evaluation officer for a joint United Nations Development Programme / World Bank national poverty alleviation program in Sri Lanka.
 He has also been an adviser to the World Bank on land reform.

-His early career was at the City University of New York where he taught in programs to raise the academic skills of students from disadvantaged and minority communities.
+His early career was at the City University of New York where he taught in a transitional year SEEK program to raise the academic skills of students from disadvantaged and minority communities.
 He taught at Fordham University where he served as Assistant to the Dean and administered the Third World Institute where he began his long association with the Brazilian social theorist Paulo Freire.

 Awards and Honors